Can an S Corporation Own an LLC: Everything You Need to Know

 - The LLC is less expensive to form

 - There is less documentation required when forming an LLC

 - There are fewer formalities and requirements for an LLC, as there are fewer documents required each year when operating an LLC

 - The owners of an LLC, also referred to as members, aren’t restricted in terms of citizenship.
 An S corp, however, requires that the owners be either a U.S. citizen or permanent resident

 - There can be an indefinite number of LLC owners whereas an S corp allows 100 shareholders at most

 - There is greater management flexibility in an LLC, as the owners can either manage the LLC themselves or hire a third party to oversee the operations of the business

 - LLCs don’t use a profit distribution in terms of membership percentage.
 This means that someone who might have less ownership than another could earn more money if he or she puts in additional work, i.e., works more hours, provides additional ideas for the company, etc.

 If you need help learning more about whether or not an S corporation can own an LLC, or if you are interested in forming an S Corp or LLC, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.